skeeto/enchive/README.md

 Supported platforms: Linux, BSD, macOS, Windows

-Files are secured with uses ChaCha20, Curve25519, and HMAC-SHA256.
+Files are secured with ChaCha20, Curve25519, and HMAC-SHA256.

 ## Usage